 If you're into surfing, that's also an option.
 Keep reading for a place to stay where you can get board rentals for really cheap.

 Want to test out the waves?
 Volunteers love taking surfing lessons during their time in Costa Rica, and this stretch of sand and ocean is a great spot to try things out or get in some practice.
 Visiting groups have rented boards for about $15-17 a day, or paid about $50 for lessons.
 There are a few around who can rent boards and teach you, but one past groups have gone with has been Surfing Uvita.
+Other groups have gone with Amigos del Sol.

 Day Trip To Cano Island